Yaremadzulynsky/laser_communication/README.md

 * Lay groundwork for eventually emulating UART over the laser link
 * Lay groundwork for adding parity or hamming encoding

+**Purely Technical Features:**

+* Return-to-Zero encoding with configurable 14 ms bit period.

+* Frame format: two 0xFF preamble bytes, 0xFE start-of-frame, length and payload bytes offset by 0x80, and 0xFD end-of-frame.

+* RMT-based transmitter driving GPIO13.

+* Interrupt-driven receiver on GPIO26 with 10 ms software debounce and frequency locking.

+* Queue-based TX (`g_tx_queue`) and RX (`rx_edge_queue`) paths decoupled from application logic.

+* Compile-time flags to enable/disable modules and debug logs.\\

+## Design Limitations & Constraints

+This project was shaped not only by engineering choices but also by practical constraints.
+These limitations influenced the design and in some ways made the project more interesting:

+* **Oscilloscope restrictions** – The scope on hand could not export data and had limited accuracy, so I relied on the ESP32’s ADC to capture and log signals for analysis.
+* **Minimal analog hardware** – With only one op amp available, I couldn’t build a Schmitt trigger or more advanced front-end circuitry.
+This forced me to detect only rising edges, rule out Manchester encoding, and infer zeros from timing gaps.
+* **Photodiode instead of a full detector** – Using a bare photodiode meant the raw signal was noisy and unusable without conditioning.
+This limitation let me apply classroom knowledge of op amp signal conditioning in a very direct way.
+* **No new parts allowed** – To stay true to the self‑imposed rule of resourcefulness, I scavenged components rather than purchasing.
+This made the project feel closer to a creative engineering challenge than a parts‑driven build.

+---

 ## System Architecture

 The setup was kept simple and built from what I had: